gaps-closure/gaps-closure.github.io/docs/Java/03-01-annotations.md

 public @interface Green {}
 ```

-The above annotation can be applied to any field (static or not) in a class.
+The above annotation can be applied to any field (static or non-static) in a class.
 The retention policy ensures that the annotation is accessible throughout compilation and at runtime.

 The clejson specifies a `"level"` field set to `"green"`.
-The level is like
+The level is similar to
 security level, but there is no requirement for an ordering among the levels.
 A single level may correspond to many enclaves, but in most cases they will
 be in a bijection with the enclaves.
 The level names can be any string.